rafael-santiago/eutherpe/doc/MANUAL-EN.md

 provide the `playlist` name that you want to add to.
 If you gave up adding anything, just click `BACK`, `Eutherpe` is easy going.

+> [!TIP]
+> At the `Music` screen exists a "cherry button" that you can use to add the entire up next
+> or some songs from it to a `playlist`.
+It follows the same dynamics.

 ![Add to playlist](figures/eus-pt-br-collection-add-to-playlist.png)
 **Figure 5**: Do you like creating music lists?